Traveling With Pets, Service / Specialty Animals

 - PAL Airlines does not allow the carriage of any animals in the cabin of the aircraft with the exception of service, specialty and emotional support animals, and will accept live animals as checked baggage only.

 - A maximum of two animals will be permitted in one kennel, providing the animals are familiar with each other and they may both stand up and turn around freely.

 - The maximum number of kennels per flight is limited, and as such, early booking is encouraged.
 Please note: During the period from December 15th to January 9th, PAL Airlines will only accept one kennel as checked baggage due to increased loads during the Christmas season.

 - PAL Airlines assumes no responsibility for feeding and/or caring for pets nor will the PAL Airlines assume responsibility for injury, sickness or death of pets during travel.

 For a pet to be accepted for carriage as checked baggage, the following conditions must be met:

 1. The caring kennel must be hard-sided, leak-proof, and not allow for any protrusion of the animal’s paws.
 (Wire cages are not permitted.)

-2. Any affixed wheels must be moved by the owner prior to loading the kennel onto the aircraft.
+2. Any affixed wheels must be removed by the owner prior to check in.

 3. Kennel door must have a secure latch but not be locked with any type of locking mechanism.
 The pet must be accessible by PAL Airlines.